DannyLimDH/RL-Experiment/README.md

 python generate_candidates.py train.json
 ```

-You can customize how prompts are formatted with the `--template` option.
-The
+You can customize how prompts are formatted with the `--template` (or
-template must contain a `{input}` placeholder which will be replaced with the
+`--prompt-prefix`) option.
+The template must contain a `{input}` placeholder

-prompt text.
-By default the template is:
+which will be replaced with the prompt text.
+By default the template asks for a
+brief empathetic reply:
+You are an empathetic conversation partner.
+Keep your response brief.
+Reply to the following message:

+python generate_candidates.py train.json --prompt-prefix "Human: {input}\nAssistant:"
 ```
 You are an empathetic conversation partner.
 Reply to the following message:
 {input}